iLCSoft/ILDPerformance/dEdX/Readme.md

 General processor parameters:

-- **plotStuff** - Set to true to switch on automatic image generation of many histograms in the current working directory. bool, default: false.
+- **plotStuff** - Set true to switch on automatic image generation of many histograms in the current working directory. bool, default: false.
 - **fileFormat** - Select the file extension to be used for the automatically generated images.
   Selection depends on root TPad::Print() capabilities, typically: [.ps, .eps, .pdf, .svg, .tex, .gif, .xpm, .png, .jpg, .tiff, .cxx, .xml, .json, .root].
   See https://root.cern.ch/doc/master/classTPad.html#ad2fc5f449e4cb5480b9fb05fda3a8307 for details. string, default: .png

-- **usePFOTracks** - Set to true to use tracks attached to charged PFO, instead of all tracks in the track collection.
+- **usePFOTracks** - Set true to use tracks attached to charged PFO, instead of all tracks in the track collection.
 This should be used with events which are more busy than single particle files. bool, default: false.
 - **useOneTrack** - Set true if from every event only the first object in the selected collection (track or PFO) should be used.
 Usually, don't combine this with _usePFOTracks. bool, default: false.
+- **usePFOTruthLink** - Set true if the LCRelation from PFO to MCTruth instead of Track to MCTruth should be used to determine MC PDG.
+The name of the LCRelation still needs to be set in the TrackMCTruthLink parameter. bool, default: false.

 You can make a track selection via the optional parameters, e. g. to reduce 'contamination' from mis-linked Tracks and MCParticles.

 - **cutdEdx** - Set true if particles with a very off dE/dx value (hard-coded) should be ignored. bool, default: false.
-- **cutTrackPurity** - Set true if particles should be ignored, where the MCParticle is connected to more than one track. bool, default: false.
+- **cutTrackPurity** - Set true if particles should be ignored, where the dominating MCParticle is connected to more than one track. bool, default: false.
+- **cutTrackPurityMom** - Set true if particles should be ignored, where the dominating MCParticle is connected to more than one track, but the track with the highest momentum should still be used. bool, default: false.
 - **cutD0** - Tracks with a d0 larger than the given value will be ignored.
 Set to 0 to accept all particles. double, default: 0.